 “But I’m not a finance specialist!”, “I’m not a consultant”, “I haven’t been working in the corporate world”, “My background is atypical”, “Will I fit in at INSEAD?”
 While travelling in different countries running recruitment events for the INSEAD MBA these are statements that I quite often hear from prospective students from “non-traditional backgrounds”.
 Rest assured: all dimensions of diversity are celebrated at INSEAD.

 We have alumni who were medical doctors, soldiers, lawyers, architects and entrepreneurs before they joined the INSEAD MBA to get a thorough understanding of business topics, and have often used the degree to make career changes.

 Pre-MBA Sector Experience

-Below is a breakdown of pre-MBA sector experience for the classes of 2018.
-While about half of the class typically comes from a consulting or finance background, the other half is made up of a myriad of other sectors and industries.
+Below is a breakdown of pre-MBA sector experience for a typical recent class.
+While about half of the class usually comes from a consulting or finance background, the other half is made up of a myriad of other sectors and industries.

 However, we understand that when considering whether to apply to the INSEAD MBA you may be concerned that you might be lacking in experience compared to those that have been working in the corporate sector, financial services or as consultants.

 Alumni tell us that these differences in knowledge might be apparent at the start of the programme but due to the collaborative environment which encourages all students to share their knowledge with others, even the “experts” are sometimes surprised at how they are challenged on technical knowledge by non-specialists by the end of P2!

 You also have the option of attending Business Foundations Week before the start of your MBA, an on-campus programme designed to equip you with foundational knowledge in Financial Accounting, Finance and Quantitative Methods - tools that you will use throughout the MBA curriculum.